 6. Manage Your Stress Levels

 There is a strong correlation between stress and cravings for sweets.
 Too much stress can cause the brain to self-medicate.
 Today we are dealing with many types of stress from work to emotions, to heavy athletic training.
 Cravings are the first signal the body sends.
 When stress goes up, the body is in need of high-quality nutrition.
 The reason why these cravings are for sweets, rather than any other type of food, can be traced back when the only available sweet food was fruit.
-Therefore, assuming that sweet meant nutrition in a form of fruit, the brain sent these kinds of signals.
+Therefore, assuming that sweet meant nutrition in the form of fruit, the brain sent these kinds of signals.
 However, today, most sweets are in the form of refined carbohydrates and processed sugars (nutritionally empty).
 We are ALL stressed to some extent with the way the world is today, but knowing that stress can be the cause of your sugar cravings, it’s important to incorporate lifestyle strategies into your daily routine.
 Try yoga or meditation.
 Or even just going for a walk outside and connecting with nature can help.

 7. Make Sleep a Priority

-Have you ever noticed that on those the days you don’t get a good sleep you crave sugary foods?
+Have you ever noticed that on those days you don’t get a good sleep you crave sugary foods?
 With less than seven hours of sleep, the body changes the way it releases appetite-controlling hormones.
 When you sleep too little, your hormone levels get disrupted.
 Researchers have found that the lack of sleep causes the body to produce less leptin (the “satiety” hormone) and more ghrelin (the “hunger” hormone).
 This makes you more likely to experience food cravings.
 Though it might be tempting to stay up late to watch an extra episode of your favourite TV drama, you’ll be affecting more than just your energy level the next day.
 Committing to a healthy lifestyle requires making adequate sleep a priority, and the best way to do that is through developing healthy sleep routine – the habits, and behaviours that affect your sleep quantity and quality.

 8. Attend To Your Emotions

 Sometimes, when you crave food, it is triggered by an emotional need such as searching for relieve after a tiring day and even if you’ve got all of the above dietary and lifestyle criteria down, you can still easily fall back on an unhealthy diet if you haven’t addressed your mind.
 Something Nikki and I have learned over the years of working with clients is that emotional eating is a tricky issue.
 We have to deal with in our own way and in our own time, and no one-size-fits-all advice is going to cut it.
 However in all cases, actually allowing our emotions to surface, looking them in the eye, and dealing with how they make us feel is a freeing experience that leaves us better off than we were.
 On the other hand, running from them with the help of chocolate croissants and a bag of Doritos won’t lead you where you want to go.
-If you feel that your emotions, or your own self-image, may be your own worst enemy when it comes to changing your relationship with food, we highly recommend you consider trying our AV Coaching Program.
+If you feel that your emotions, or your own self-image, maybe your own worst enemy when it comes to changing your relationship with food, we highly recommend you consider trying our AV Coaching Program.

 - Cravings are important bodily signals!
 Do you need to be fed, or do you need to be nourished?
 You will find when you are fueling your body with nutrient-dense foods you can help crowd out cravings.

 - Pay attention to your craving.
 Sweet cravings are caused by low-energy or fatigue, and dehydration.
 It’s a survival signal for quick energy.
-Give your body the macro and micronutrients it needs, stay properly hydrated and your hunger mechanism will shut down and you will feel satisfied.
+Give your body the macro and micronutrients it needs, stays properly hydrated and your hunger mechanism will shut down and you will feel satisfied.

 - Remember that in order to minimize your sugar intake, you need to avoid most processed foods, as most contain added sugar.
 Even savoury foods like salad dressing, soup, and bread often contain sugar.

-- Provide your body with whole, nutrient dense, plant-based foods such as fresh fruits, vegetables, herbs, nuts, seeds and whole grains and you’ll crowd out cravings.
+- Provide your body with whole, nutrient-dense, plant-based foods such as fresh fruits, vegetables, herbs, nuts, seeds and whole grains and you’ll crowd out cravings.

 - By adding nutrient-dense foods that provide complete nourishment, you will have less room for unsatisfying nutrient-poor food, and you won’t feel deprived.

-- Adopt an overall healthy lifestyle -incorporate practices that will help you manage stress, make exercise part of your daily ritual, focus on getting a good night sleep and take time to process your emotions.
+- Adopt an overall healthy lifestyle -incorporate practices that will help you manage stress, make exercise part of your daily ritual, focus on getting a good night’s sleep and take time to process your emotions.

 In the end, transitioning to a new healthy lifestyle comes down to how much you want it.
 As humans, our behaviours are driven by two principles – the need to avoid pain and desire to gain pleasure.
 If the pleasure of binging on ice cream, pizza, chips and chocolate overrides the perceived pain of being unhealthy, then you’ll continue to eat this way.
 When you shift your perspective, your body follows.
 Associate more ‘pain’ with binge eating and more ‘pleasure’ with your goal of vibrant health and you’ll see results.
 You embarked on a new lifestyle for a reason.
 Reconnect with your reason why.